Najsztub/sweden_trip/README.md

 I wrote the script under Python 3.7.
 I used the following dependencies: requests, Numpy, Matplotlib, Pillow and [gpxpy](https://github.com/tkrajina/gpxpy).
 All the modules should be available through `pip`.

+Details on how the script works can be found on [my personal page](https://maten.pl/post/sweden_trip/).

 ### Syntax
 Usage:
 ```